music-suite/music-suite/talks/FARM2014Slides.md

 ## Design principles

-- Open
-  - Parametric when possible
+- Extensible
-  - Only make some *core* assumptions (time is free, aspects, meta-data)
+    - Only make some *core* assumptions (time is special, other aspect *fetch onto* time)
     - User can change both events and time containers

-- Comprehensive
+- Comprehensive, not complete
+    - Impossible to include *all* music theories!
     - CMT included
     - Easily extendible

 - Use the "latest"
-  - MPTCs
-  - TypeFamilies!
-  - ContraintKinds!
-  - aeson
+    - MPTCs, TypeFamilies, ContraintKinds
-  - vector-space (chosen to have a common core with Diagrams)
+  - lens, vector-space

-### Cons of the approach

-- Tricky internal dependency (some musical concepts are simply recursive) Example!
-- Forever incomplete
+## Challenges

+- Develop high-level theory while staying general
 - Difficult error messages
+    - Simplified version needed
+- Consolidate with other libraries
+    - Common time/space/linear algebra core?
+- Junk in the backends, should be moved "higher" up in the libraries

+## Backends

+Pandoc/Diagrams-style flexibility

+  Some import

+    MIDI
+    Sibelius
+    ...
+  Lots of export/backends

+    MIDI
+    OSC
+    SuperCollider
+    Lilypond
+    MusicXML
+    ABCNotation
+    csound-expression (?)